Steps of the eviction process in Oregon:

 The summons and complaint must be served on the tenant by the Clerk of Court, a professional process server or sheriff prior to the hearing through one of the following methods:

-- A process server shall personally delivery a copy to the tenant or if the tenant is not available for service by attached a copy to the main entrance of the premises.
-The process sever shall file a certificate of service with the clerk to indicate the manner which service was completed.
+- A process server shall personally deliver a copy to the tenant.
+If the tenant is unavailable for service, a copy will be attached to the main entrance of the premises.
+The process sever shall file a certificate of service with the clerk to indicate the manner which service was completed

 Step 3: Court Hearing and Judgment

-A first appearance hearing will be scheduled seven days after the date the landlord pays their filing fee for the complaint.
+A first appearance hearing will be scheduled 7 days after the date the landlord pays their filing fee for the complaint.

 If the tenant fails to attend the appearance hearing, the judicial officer will issue a default judgment in favor of the landlord, meaning the tenant will have to move out.